 Data must be retained for a minimum of 10 years.
 For population health and clinical studies this retention period is extended to 20 years.

 All applications for NERC funding must include a one-page outline Data Management Plan.
 The aim of this plan is only to identify if the project will produce data and the likely quantity of data, if known.
-NERC provide a template for the outline Data Management Plan (Word document).
+NERC provide a template for the outline Data Management Plan.

 DMPOnline has templates for the outline and full NERC Data Management Plans.
 Guidance on using DMPOnline is available from our DMPOnline guidance page.